bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module2_lab.md

 ### Paired-end Assembly

-Just like in Mothur, we will start with assemble our reads.
+We will start with assemble our paired-end reads.
 Unlike mothur, we need to resort to some pretty complex shell scripting to tell the assembly program (pear) that we are using how to match up the pairs of files.

 ```